amazonpay-labs/amazonpay-sample-app-v2/android/README_swv2app.md

 ![androidstudio-welcome](docimg/applinks-14.png)

 Now we are ready to call the Native code.
-All that's left to do is to create a Link with the URL "https://{domain of the server where 'aplinks.json' was placed}"/...". on Chrome Custom Tabs, and the code you added to the Activity you specified during the process should be executed.
+By tapping a Link with the URL "https://{domain of the server where 'aplinks.json' was placed}"/..." on Chrome Custom Tabs, the code you added to the Activity you specified during the process should be executed.

 For reference, here is the Native code for this sample.